Tips for Editing Your Own Writing

 EIGHT TIPS FOR EDITING YOUR WRITING

 1. Take a break.
-The first tip is to take time away from whatever you are working on so that you can return to it with fresh eyes.
-The longer you can step away from the document, the better, although if you have an immediate deadline, even a few hours away can help.
+The first tip is to step away from whatever you are working on so you can return to it with fresh eyes.
+The longer you can step away from the document, the better; even if you have an immediate deadline, a few hours away can help.
 If you are so time-crunched that you cannot step away from your document for even a few hours, the next best thing to do is to review the document in reverse order, starting with whatever section you finished first and working up to the most recent section you worked on.
 Even though it may not have been that long since you stopped working on the first section, any gap between the time you last worked on it and the time you conduct your final review is better than nothing and can help you spot errors and awkward phrasing.

 2. Print it.
 The second tip is to conduct your review on a physical copy of the document.
 While not strictly necessary, it can help to place a ruler underneath each line as you review it.
-Some people swear that the only way to edit a document effectively is to print a copy and physically mark it up.
-We don’t think this is necessarily true, but some people may find that working from a printed copy helps them slow down and do a closer read than would be possible when looking at it on a computer screen.
+Some people swear that the only way to edit a document effectively is to print a copy and mark it up by hand.
+We don’t think this is necessarily true, but some people may find that working from a printed copy helps them slow down and do a closer read than they can when looking at it on a computer screen.
 Because printing your document has both cost and environmental implications, you may want to reserve this option for shorter documents.

 4. Read each line in reverse.
 All of these strategies have one thing in common, which is that they help you look at your writing in a new light.
-This next strategy does this by changing how you read: Instead of reading your sentences typically, from beginning to end, you’re going to read your sentences in the reverse direction, from the end to the beginning.
+This next strategy does this by changing how you read: Instead of reading your sentences from beginning to end, you’re going to read them in reverse, from the end to the beginning.
 Each method we’re outlining works better for some things than others.
-This method is particularly good for copy editing tasks such as spotting typos like extra letters or accidentally typing the same word twice in a row.
+This method is particularly good for copy editing tasks, such as spotting typos like extra letters or accidentally typing the same word twice in a row.
 For obvious reasons, it is not the best method to identify problems with flow or readability.

 5. Change the spacing.
 On this theme of changing things up, another way to bring a fresh perspective to your writing is to change the spacing.
 If whatever you are working on must be submitted as single-spaced text, switching to double-spaced text will give you a new view.
-Another trick that is arguably even more effective is to adjust the formatting from a single column to two.
+Another trick, arguably even more effective, is to switch from a single-column to a two-column format.
 After you reformat the text into columns, you will invariably discover sentences or paragraphs that suddenly seem far too long, clunky, or tangled.
-Changing the column width changes the experience of the text to such a degree that we strongly suggest formatting your text as columns early in the writing process if the final product will be published in two or more columns.
+Changing the column width alters the text's experience to such a degree that we strongly suggest formatting your text as columns early in the writing process if the final product will be published in two or more columns.

 6. Change the context.
 If you’ve been working on a document for a very long time, as often happens with grant proposals, you can become so accustomed to seeing different elements like a data table that it’s easy to jump over the table without reviewing its details.
 Didn’t the data get checked by someone else two weeks ago?
 Yes, exactly, and that’s the problem!
 Especially toward the end of working on any document, you want to believe that certain things are done and do not have to be revisited.
-However, as a document undergoes multiple revisions, sometimes the tables and graphics are not updated to reflect these changes—or perhaps the tables and figures appearing in the document are placeholders that someone forgot to replace with the final versions.
+However, as a document undergoes multiple revisions, the tables and graphics may not be updated to reflect these changes, or they may be placeholders that someone forgot to replace with the final versions.
 To evaluate tables and other inserts, it can help to copy and paste them onto a blank page.
-For the review, you then would place this new document next to the main document.
+For the review, place the new document next to the main document.
 This makes it easier to compare the figure or table against the rest of the content to ensure everything is correct, consistent, and complete.

 7. Search.
 Most of us have a few words that trip us up.
 We might misspell commonly used words (its vs. it’s) or use a homonym instead of the word we intended (e.g., hear vs. here).
 Additionally, there may be terms of art in the document that we are not overly familiar with and need to review carefully to ensure we have used them correctly.
-For these types of issues, a strategy we find helpful is to keep a running list of potential problem areas while we work on the document.
-During the editing stage, we will return to this list and search the document for each term, phrase, number, heading, or whatever the issue of concern might be to check that every time it is mentioned, it is correctly and consistently spelled, numbered, and worded.
-If the document includes a list of abbreviations, we go through the list to confirm that each abbreviation is defined on first use and abbreviated consistently throughout.
+For these types of issues, we find it helpful to keep a running list of potential problem areas as we work on the document.
+During the editing stage, we will return to this list and search the document for each term, phrase, number, heading, or other issue of concern to ensure that every time it is mentioned, it is correctly and consistently spelled, numbered, and worded.
+If the document includes a list of abbreviations, we review it to confirm that each abbreviation is defined on first use and used consistently throughout.

 8. Use a spellcheck and grammar tool.
 A final suggestion is to use an advanced spellchecker such as Grammarly.
-Microsoft’s built-in grammar and spellchecker tool has gotten increasingly robust and is a good option as well, particularly because it is easy to implement as part of Microsoft Word.
-Sometimes Microsoft Word’s grammar and spellchecker tool is all we use because third-party tools (like Grammarly, PerfectIt, and Lingofy) have limits on how many pages can be reviewed at a time.
+Microsoft’s built-in grammar and spellchecker tool has become increasingly robust and is a good option, particularly because it is easy to implement in Microsoft Word.
+Sometimes, Microsoft Word’s grammar and spellchecker tool is all we use because third-party tools (like Grammarly, PerfectIt, and Lingofy) have limits on how many pages can be reviewed at a time.
 However, if the document’s length doesn’t rule them out, we will usually scan a document with Microsoft Word’s built-in grammar and spellchecker and another editing tool.
 We’ve found Grammarly to be the best of those we’ve tried, so that’s usually the one we use.
-We rely on Grammarly less as a spellchecker and more as a way to identify sentences that can be written more concisely.
+We rely on Grammarly less as a spellchecker and more to identify sentences that can be written more concisely.
 One of the challenges of editing your own writing is that, particularly if a sentence is communicating what you want it to, you may not think about ways to say the same thing in fewer words.
 Grammarly can help flag these areas.
 While Grammarly is very good, you cannot simply scan your writing with Grammarly and accept every suggested change.
-It is imperative to review Grammarly’s proposed changes one-by-one to see if they are relevant and correct for the given context.
+It is imperative to review Grammarly’s proposed changes one by one to determine whether they are relevant and correct for the given context.

-The idea behind all these tips is to impose a little space between you and your writing to allow you to look at your writing more objectively.
+The idea behind all these tips is to create a little space between you and your writing, allowing you to look at it more objectively.
 You may not end up using most of the strategies regularly.
-However, if your writing will be closely evaluated, as in the case of a grant proposal, employing one or more of these suggestions can help ensure that the final draft makes sense, flows well, and is free of as many misspellings and typos as possible.
+However, if your writing will be closely evaluated, as in a grant proposal, employing one or more of these suggestions can help ensure that the final draft makes sense, flows well, and is as free of misspellings and typos as possible.